ZhengErWei/fast_and_furious/README.md

 - <code>code</code>: all the code we wrote can be found here.
   - index - generates index on weather, location, and time over traffic time and tip rate
   - single trip - predicts traffic time on single trip
-  - matching pair - looks at causality and predicts difference in traffic time between matched pair of trips
+  - matching pair - looks at causality between pair differences and predicts traffic time by matching pair
   - passenger privacy  - deanonymizing interesting trips

 - <code>data</code>: sample data used or generated can be found here.